907sjl/referrals-bokeh/README.md

 <img src="images/pendingtime_act.jpg?raw=true"/>

+The calculation of measures for pending referrals follows the same general pattern as the process measure calculations described above.

 ### Measures of CRM Use
 The model.CRMUse module calculates measures describing how often the Clinic Referral Management system was used vs. only scheduling patients in the schedule book.
 This report compares the referral management milestones of accepting, scheduling, and seeing patients against scheduled appointments for patients at the same clinic.